biya-coin/biyaliquid-docs/.gitbook/developers/modules/injective/permissions/04_launch_permissioned_asset.md

         - Used to assign roles to addresses and revoke roles from addresses
         - Like with namespace updates, role updates are also incremental
     - `claim-voucher`
-        - Mainly used when a user is not authorized to receive a permissioned asset but is sent funds from an Biyachain module.
-The funds will be held in an Biyachain module address until the user receives the correct permissions to receive the asset
+        - Mainly used when a user is not authorized to receive a permissioned asset but is sent funds from an Biya Chain module.
+The funds will be held in an Biya Chain module address until the user receives the correct permissions to receive the asset

 ## `create-namespace`